Erich Alfons Justus Freiherr von Brandt is the father of the Von Brandt siblings, and the wife of Gretel von Brandt.

 Erich comes from a long line of noble war heroes and veterans, with ancestors that have served in the Prussian and Imperial Russian military.
 Erich himself is a veteran, particularly of World War I.

 After WWI, Erich found work as a politician in Latvia.
-Shortly after, he found himself as a conscript in the Luftwaffe during WWII.
+Shortly after, he found himself as a conscript in the Wehrmacht during WWII.
 Although he never joined the Nazi party, he held some of their views with fervor, and as a desperate attempt to grasp at straws for the cause of his war neurosis.
 He blamed the Jews and Bolsheviks for his mental state, and hoped that obliterating the Red Army would make his problems go away.